-Multiple load line certificates may be directly issued to a ship by the Recognised Organisation.
-However, the BMA shall be notified of such cases and advised of the vessel's highest deadweight tonnage.
+Multiple Load Line certificates may be directly issued to a ship by the Recognised Organisation upon authorisation from BMA.
+BMA shall be notified of such requests and advised of the ship's highest deadweight tonnage.

-When a ship is issued with multiple load line certificates:
+When a ship is issued with multiple Load Line certificates: